cal-itp/data-infra/docs/warehouse/warehouse_starter_kit.md

     * Use `gtfs_utils_v2.get_stops()`.
     * Contains `point` geometry.
     * How many stops did an operator make?
 Where did they stop?
-    * How many stops did a particular transit type (streetcar, rail, ferry, etc)?
+    * How many stops did a particular transit type (streetcar, rail, ferry...)?
-    * Detailed information such as how passengers embark/disembark (ex: on a stop/at a station) onto a vehicle and whether or not there is wheelchair boarding.
+    * Detailed information such as how passengers embark/disembark (ex: on a stop/at a station) onto a vehicle.

 * [fct_daily_schedule_feeds](https://dbt-docs.calitp.org/#!/model/model.calitp_warehouse.fct_daily_schedule_feeds)
     * Use `gtfs_utils_v2.schedule_daily_feed_to_organization()`.